-If you need help to understand the information in this policy please contact the school on 9933 0500
+If you need help to understand the information in this policy, please contact Gladstone Park Secondary College on 03 9933 0500 or gladstone.park.sc@education.vic.gov.au.

 To ensure that Gladstone Park Secondary College provides appropriate support to students with health care needs.